-Development proposals that include any open space, tree or hedgerow removal will not be supported unless justified, and as a minimum provide for replacement of at least an equivalent infrastructure which sustains existing wildlife corridors.
 Further information on open spaces and habitats in the area can be found at www.ledburynaturalists.co.uk.

-Objective NE2:

-To promote local food production and encourage small-scale, sustainable producers.
+Objective NE2: To promote local food production and encourage small-scale, sustainable producers.
+Policy NE2.1 Food Production in Ledbury The conservation, enhancement and/or creation of allotments and community gardens will be supported.
+Protection of the best and most versatile agricultural land for its economic and other benefits will be supported.

-Policy NE2.1

-Food Production in Ledbury

-Proposals will be encouraged which:

-- Provide food growing space for residents e.g. gardens, allotments, community gardens. - Protect prime agricultural land (Grade I & 2) in order that land can be maintained in productive agricultural use.

 The availability of locally produced food has an historic importance going back centuries.
 Feedback from the population of the town consistently rates community gardens and areas in which allotments can be provided as being important to them, and there is demand expressed for the provision of new community garden and allotment areas.
 Demand for locally produced food is also very well established and an important element of the economic wellbeing of the town and its agricultural surroundings.

-Objective NE3:

-To ensure that industrial and agricultural activity in the countryside does not detrimentally impact on the existing natural beauty, biodiversity and visual appeal of Ledbury and surrounding areas.

-Policy NE3.1

-Farming Landscape around Ledbury

-Proposals for new polytunnels, intensive farming units and solar farms (particularly those where existing vegetative landscape clearance is required to install them) should be accompanied by a Landscape and Visual Impact Assessment (LVIA).
-This should demonstrate that there will not be a significant negative landscape or visual impact upon the setting of the town and its surrounding environment, including the Malvern Hills AONB designated area and, in particular, on the floodplain of the Leadon Valley.

-The Plan is sensitive to the need for balancing local farming efficiency and employment with the importance of tourism and attracting people to Ledbury and the surrounding countryside such as the Malvern Hills AONB.
+Objective NE3: To ensure that industrial and agricultural activity in the countryside does not detrimentally impact on the existing natural beauty, biodiversity and visual appeal of Ledbury and surrounding areas.
+The Plan is sensitive to the need for balancing local farming efficiency and employment with the Policy NE3.I Farming Landscape around Ledbury Proposals for agricultural development, requiring planning permission, for example, intensive farming units, poly tunnels not comprising permitted development or solar farms, should demonstrate how they will protect landscape character through provision of a Landscape and Visual Impact Assessment. importance of tourism and attracting people to Ledbury and the surrounding countryside such as the Malvern Hills AONB.
 These are vital economic considerations for the area.
-It is therefore regarded as important by the residents that we ensure activities such as poly tunnel farming do not denude vegetation to the extent that biodiversity is detrimentally affected, or that the risks of flooding in the Leadon Valley or water pollution are increased due to rapid water runoff.
-The character and setting of these areas should also not be unduly visually impacted as a result of any such developments.

-New development proposals in the open countryside around Ledbury should also refer to the Ledbury NDP Design Guide as per Policy BE1.1.

-Objective NE4:

-To register the historic woods above Ledbury as being community assets, for their historical significance, utility value, contribution to the amenity of the town and wellbeing of residents, as being sources of sustainable wood supplies and as sites of natural beauty and wildlife biodiversity that make Ledbury an attractive tourist destination.
+The character of the Neighbourhood Area's countryside should not be harmed by inappropriate forms of development.
+Objective NE4: To register the historic woods above Ledbury as being community assets, for their historical significance, utility value, contribution to the amenity of the town and wellbeing of residents, as being sources of sustainable wood supplies and as sites of natural beauty and wildlife biodiversity that make Ledbury an attractive tourist destination.

-Policy NE4.1

-Protecting the Setting of Ledbury's Woods

-Proposals which would negatively impact upon Frith, Conigree, Wall Hills and Dog Hill Woods above Ledbury, or their setting, will not be supported.
-Proposals which affect community access to these woods must be able to demonstrate alternative proposals are in place to maintain community access to these important community assets.

-Proposals which promote active woodland management to maximise habitat diversity will be supported.

 The woods of Frith, Conigree and Dog Hill on the hills above Ledbury have been an historical and important source of employment, resource and leisure activity for centuries and continue to have that important role to the community today.
 Conigree, as it is known locally, is an ancient woodland site of 56 hectares which is rich in plant and insect life, with evidence of prehistoric occupation such as Neolithic flint implements and in more recent times, the sites of a water mill and lime kiln.

-9. Natural Environment

 Dog Hill Wood is a popular walking area of mixed deciduous woodland of mature oak, ash and yew, with wood anemones, bluebells and primroses in spring.
-Frith Wood is a 75 hectare wood, owned and managed by the Forestry Commission and probably identified with the wood 'half a league by a half mentioned in the Domesday survey of 1086.
-It has traces of human activity from well before that time and its many paths allow the exploration of the flora, fauna and history of the area.
-All three are listed by The Woodland Trust as woods of note worth visiting.
+Frith Wood is a 75 hectare wood, owned and managed by the Forestry Commission and probably identified with the wood 'half a league by a half' mentioned in the Domesday survey of 1086.
+It has traces of human activity from well before that time and Policy NE4.1 Protecting Ledbury's Woods The conservation and/or enhancement of Frith, Conigree, Wall Hills and Dog Hill Woods above Ledbury , or their setting will be supported.
+Proposals which protect community access to these woods or demonstrate alternative proposals are in place to maintain community access to these important community assets will be supported.
+Proposals which promote active woodland management to maximise habitat diversity will be supported.